elizabethsiegle/timeguessr-worker/README.md

 ## 🤝 Contributing

-Feel free to fork this repository and submit a pull request with your improvements.
+Feel free to fork this repository and submit a PR with any improvements.
+You can add the images in [static/historicalImages.json](static/historicalImages.json) and then I will be notified by PRs to add upload them to Cloudflare Workers KV!